France Flag - France Drone Laws

 • Hobbyist Drone registration is required in France for hobbyists flying over 250g, or drone with a camera

-• Drone Remote ID is required in France for hobbyists flying drone over 800g
+• Drone Remote ID is generally required in France (except in some classes C0, C4 with no RID)

 • Drone Insurance is not required but recommended for hobbyists’ drone operations in France